Babonneau: Government

 The Babonneau District is an electoral district represented in the House of Assembly of Saint Lucia.
 The district has been represented since July 2021 by Virginia Albert Poyotte as the Parliamentary Representative.
-The district elected their representative during the countries recent general election.
+The district elected their representative during the countries general elections.

 Region and communities within Babonneau

 The area of Babonneau contains 16 rural settlements with a population in 2001 of 6,602 and area of 1196 acres.
 The people of Babonneau are mainly of African descent, descendants of slaves brought by the French and British to Saint Lucia in the 18th and 19th Centuries.
 The French explorer Joseph Gaspard Tascher de la Pagerie settled in Babonneau in 1763.
 French-based creole (kwéyòl) also known as Patois is the preferred spoken language in Babonneau.

 The community of Babonneau is three miles from Castries.
 The name comes from either a family with that last name or the French word barre-bonne-eau meaning “the ridge where there is good water” in English.

 Saint Lucia has claim to two Nobel Prize recipients: